survivejs/react-book/manuscript/17_troubleshooting.md

 You might get this warning while using React.
 An easy way to end up getting it is to trigger `setState()` within a method, such as `render()`.
 Sometimes this can happen indirectly.
 One way to cause the warning is call a method instead of binding it.
 Example: `<input onKeyPress={this.checkEnter()} />`.
 Assuming `this.checkEnter` uses `setState()`, this code will fail.
 Instead, you should use `<input onKeyPress={this.checkEnter} />` as that will bind the method correctly without calling it.

+## Warning: React attempted to reuse markup in a container but the checksum was invalid

+You can get this warning through multiple means.
+Common causes below:

+* You tried to mount React multiple times to the same container.
+Check your script loading and make sure your application is loaded only once.
+* The existing markup on your template doesn't match the one rendered by React.
+This can happen especially if you are rendering the initial markup through a server.

 ## `Module parse failed`

 When using Webpack, an error like this might come up: